apache/drill/_docs/connect-a-data-source/060-hbase-storage-plugin.md

 title: "HBase Storage Plugin"
 parent: "Storage Plugin Configuration"
 ---
-Register a storage plugin instance and specify a zookeeper quorum to connect Drill to an HBase data source.
+Register a storage plugin instance and specify a ZooKeeper quorum to connect Drill to an HBase data source.
 When you register a storage plugin instance for an HBase data source, provide a unique name for the instance, and identify the type as “hbase” in the Drill Web UI.